 Optimise proposal creation: Make winning business more efficient

 Winning business is hard work.
 That is a statement of the obvious, but it also contains the key to the problem - hard work, in which proposal creation is central.
-Not only is winning business technically difficult but it is also very resource intensive, it requires lots of work, from lots of people, for a long period of time.
+Not only is winning business technically difficult but it is also very resource-intensive, requiring a significant amount of work, from lots of people, for a long period of time.
 The bigger the business, the bigger the proposal, the bigger the team, the bigger the problem.
 Or is it?

-Well the short answer is probably still yes, but, and there is a but, it doesn’t have to become a problem which places restrictions on the process.
+Well, the short answer is probably still yes, but it doesn’t have to become a problem that places restrictions on the process.
 The cost of winning business is often a taboo topic, something best overlooked or drowned out in the glory of that most recent big win.
-But let’s consider the cost of winning business as a large organisation and identify a few key areas where efficiency improvements are entirely possible.
+Instead, let’s consider the cost of winning business as a large organisation and identify a few key areas where efficiency improvements are entirely possible.\

-Most complex proposals these days centre around a document, or set of documents; the contents, quality, and punctuality of these documents is key to winning that bit of business.
-So how do we ensure that the content of the document is precise and compelling, the quality is outstanding and it is produced on time all whilst keeping in mind the potential costs spiral of inefficient process.
+Most complex proposals these days centre around a document, or a set of documents.
+The contents, quality, and punctuality of these documents is key to winning that bit of business.
+So how do we ensure that the content of the document is precise and compelling, of outstanding quality and produced on time?
+All whilst keeping in mind the potential cost spiral of an inefficient process.

-Let’s say an RFP has just landed on your desk (or more likely in your inbox), it looks like a great opportunity for your business, but it is complex, highly technical, there is a lot of work involved and you need to get your team to look at this document and quickly make an assessment.
-Should we respond (likely yes), if so how do we respond, what is our response and who needs to be involved.
-Now this initial review itself might look like a great big time sink and time is precious, the deadline is tight.
-Traditionally this is going to involve a lot of emailing back and forth.
+Let’s say an RFP has just landed on your desk (or more likely in your inbox).
+It looks like a great opportunity for your business, but it is complex and highly technical.
+There is a lot of work involved and you need to get your team to look at this document and quickly make an assessment.
+Should you respond (likely yes), if so, how do you respond, what is your response and who needs to be involved?
+Now this initial review itself might look like a great big time sink and the deadline is tight, so time is precious.
+Traditionally this would involve a lot of emailing back and forth.
 Your opening email might be something along the lines of:

 Hi team members,

-We have just received an RFP, it looks very interesting and I think we should go for it but I need your opinions.
-Please take a look over this document, share your thoughts and I shall schedule a meeting to review.
+We have just received an RFP - it looks very interesting and I think we should go for it but I need your opinions.
+Please look over this document, share your thoughts and I shall schedule a meeting to review.

-Let’s re-run this scenario using a comprehensive document collaboration solution such as PleaseReview.
-The RFP lands in your inbox, you upload the document, invite the relevant decision makers and start the review.
-An automated email goes out to all invited, they enter the review, comment directly on the document, visible to all other reviewers in real time.
-All discussion is captured in a single place and the following review meeting is straight onto next actions.
+Let’s re-run this scenario using a comprehensive document collaboration software solution such as PleaseReview.
+The RFP lands in your inbox, you upload the document, invite the relevant decision-makers and start the document review process.
+An automated email goes out to all invited, they enter the review, comment directly on the document which is visible to all other reviewers in real-time.
+All discussion is captured in a single place and the following review meeting is straight onto the next actions.

 You have your list of 20 contributors, you quickly create a document outline with the key areas required to meet the expectations of the RFP, upload the document and invite your reviewers.
 You assign each author to a predefined section of the proposal so that they contribute exactly where required.
-The review is started, again an automatic email is sent to all reviewers, when they enter the review, if they are an author their section will be clearly displayed and they can contribute in real time.
-The document quickly moves towards completion, there is no unnecessary email traffic, the document owner spends no time consolidating different versions, no time worrying about incorrect formatting and no time chasing because the automated reminders keep reviewers on track.
+The review is started.
+Again, an automatic email is sent to all reviewers.
+When they enter the review, if they are an author their section will be clearly displayed, and they can contribute in real-time.
+The document quickly moves towards completion - there is no unnecessary email traffic, the document owner spends no time consolidating different versions, worrying about incorrect formatting or chasing because the automated reminders keep reviewers on track.

-I think by this point the time savings are already obvious, once completed and approved the document owner can download the document straight into its original format, ready to use right away.
+I think by this point the time savings are already obvious.
+Once completed and approved, the document owner can download the document straight into its original format, ready to use right away.
 The business has saved time, reduced costs and everyone involved is generally happier with the process and more satisfied with the end result.
-The team achieves an increased degree of confidence that the document is comprehensive and high quality.
-Using PleaseReview businesses have seen time savings averaging at 65% versus their previous review process.
+The team achieves an increased degree of confidence that the document is comprehensive and of high quality.